-2. The W42G, W48G and W60G models are suitable for 0 inch clearance on the installation mounting wall and to the top.
-For all models the supply air duct flange and the first 3 feet of supply air duct require a minimum of 1-inch clearance to combustible material.
-The W24G, W30G and W36G models are suitable for 0 inch clearance on the installation mounting wall, but require 1-inch clearance to the top if combustible material overhang projects above the unit.
-See Figure 3 and 3A.
-If a combustible wall, use a minimum of Figure 1 "A" dimension plus 2 inches and "B" dimension plus 2 inches.
+2. The W42G, W48G and W60G models are suitable for O clearance on the installation mounting wall and to the top.
+For all models the supply air duct flange and the first 3' of supply air duct require a minimum of 1" clearance to combustible material.
+The W24G, W30G and W36G models are suitable for 0 clearance on the installation mounting wall, but require 1" clearance to the top if combustible material overhang projects above the unit (see Figures 3 and 3A).
+If a combustible wall, use a minimum of Figure 1 "A" dimension plus 2" and "B" dimension plus 2".
 See Figures 4 and 5 for details.